-(A) A system with a full waiver shall conduct tap water monitoring for lead and copper in accordance with subsection (d)(4)(D) at the reduced number of sampling sites specified in subsection (c) at least once every nine (9) years and provide the materials certification specified in subdivision (1) for both contaminants along with the monitoring results.
-(B) A system with a partial waiver shall conduct tap water monitoring for the waived contaminant in accordance with subsection (d)(4)(D) at the reduced number of sampling sites specified in subsection (c) at least once every nine (9) years and provide the materials certification specified in subdivision (1) pertaining to the waived contaminant along with the monitoring results.
-Such a system must also continue to monitor for the nonwaived contaminant in accordance with the requirements of subsection (d), as appropriate.
+- (A) A system with a full waiver shall: - (i) conduct tap water monitoring for lead and copper: - (AA) in accordance with subsection (d)(4)(D); - (BB) at the reduced number of sampling sites specified in subsection (c); and - (CC) at least once every nine (9) years; and - (ii) provide the materials certification specified in subdivision (1) for both contaminants along with the monitoring results.

+A sample collected once every nine (9) years must be collected not later than every ninth calendar year.

+- (B) A system with a partial waiver shall: - (i) conduct tap water monitoring for the waived contaminant: - (AA) in accordance with subsection (d)(4)(D); - (BB) at the reduced number of sampling sites specified in subsection (c); and - (CC) at least once every nine (9) years; and - (ii) provide the materials certification specified in subdivision (1) pertaining to the waived contaminant along with the monitoring results.

+A system with a partial waiver must also continue to monitor for the nonwaived contaminant in accordance with the requirements of subsection (d), as appropriate.

+- (C) Any water system with a full or partial waiver must notify the commissioner in writing in accordance with section 46(a)(3) of this rule of any upcoming long-term change in treatment or addition of a new source, as described in section 46(a)(3) of this rule.
+The commissioner: - (i) shall review and approve the addition of a: - (AA) new source; or - (BB) long-term change in water treatment;

+before it is implemented by the water system; and
-(C) If a system with a full or partial waiver adds a new source of water or changes any water treatment, the system must notify the commissioner in writing in accordance with section 46(a)(3) of this rule.
-The commissioner has the authority to require the system to add or modify waiver conditions, if it deems such modifications are necessary to address treatment or source water changes at the system.
-Conditions may include the following:

-(i) Requiring recertification that the system is free of lead-containing or copper-containing materials, or both.

-(ii) Requiring an additional round or rounds of monitoring.
+- (ii) has the authority to require the system to add or modify waiver conditions, if the modifications are necessary to address treatment or source water changes at the system.
+Conditions may include requiring: - (AA) recertification that the system is free of lead-containing or copper-containing materials, or both; and (BB) an additional round or rounds of monitoring. - (D) If a system with a full or partial waiver becomes aware that it is no longer free of: - (i) lead-containing materials; - (ii) copper-containing materials; or - (iii) both items (i) and (ii), as appropriate;

-(D) If a system with a full or partial waiver becomes aware that it is no longer free of lead-containing or coppercontaining materials, or both, as appropriate, as a result of new construction or repairs, the system shall notify the commissioner in writing no later than sixty (60) days after becoming aware of such a change.
+as a result of new construction or repairs, the system shall notify the commissioner in writing not later than sixty (60) days after becoming aware of the change.